horeilly1101/runtrack/README.md

 - Bootstrap4 to handle most of the front end
 - Chart.js to generate and display graphs

-# How to run on Mac OS:
+# How to run on Mac OS
 - Clone the repository.
 - Make sure that Python 3 and pip are installed.
 - Run a local PostgreSQL database with username: `postgres`, password: `password`, and port: `5555`.
 (Of course, you can edit `runtrack/config.py` to change any of these details.)